'No more' or we vote you out: students lead huge U.S. anti-gun rallies

-WASHINGTON (Reuters) - Chanting “never again,” hundreds of thousands of young Americans and their supporters answered a call to action from survivors of last month’s Florida high school massacre and rallied across the country on Saturday to demand tighter gun laws.
+WASHINGTON (Reuters) - Chanting “never again,” hundreds of thousands of young Americans and their supporters answered a call to action from survivors of last month’s Florida high school massacre and rallied across the United States on Saturday to demand tighter gun laws.

-In some of the biggest U.S. youth demonstrations for decades, protesters in cities nationwide called on lawmakers and President Donald Trump to confront the issue.
+In some of the biggest U.S. youth demonstrations for decades, protesters called on lawmakers and President Donald Trump to confront the issue.
 Voter registration activists fanned out in the crowds, signing up thousands of the nation’s newest voters.

 At the largest March For Our Lives protest, demonstrators jammed Washington’s Pennsylvania Avenue where they listened to speeches from survivors of the Feb.
 14 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida.